-Your Role in Farming
+Your Place in the Farming Community

 Cows standing in tall brown grass, one looking directly at the viewer with a tag in its ear